-If you need access to an article from a journal to which the U of S Library does not subscribe, fill in an interlibrary loan request (use the link that comes up when you click the Findit!
+If students need access to an article from a journal to which the U of S Library does not subscribe, fill in an interlibrary loan request (use the link that comes up after clicking the Findit!
 Button); this is a free service, and usually takes only a few business days.
-You will receive an emailed link which allows you to download the article.
-Print books can also be requested through this service, but will take a bit longer, since a physical copy will need to be mailed to the U of S Library, and then, if you are outside Saskatoon, will need to be sent out to you.
+Students will receive an emailed link which provides a link to download the article.
+Print books can also be requested through this service, but will take a bit longer, since a physical copy will need to be mailed to the U of S Library, and then, if a student is outside Saskatoon, will need to be sent out.